raamcosta/compose-destinations-docs/docusaurus/docs/navigation/backresult.md

     navigator: DestinationsNavigator,
     resultRecipient: ResultRecipient<GoToProfileConfirmationDestination, Boolean>
 ) {
-    resultRecipient.onResult { confirmed ->
+    resultRecipient.onNavResult { result ->
+        when (result) {
+            is NavResult.Canceled -> {
+                // `GoToProfileConfirmationDestination` was shown but it was canceled
+                // and no value was set (example: dialog/bottom sheet dismissed) }
+            is NavResult.Value -> {
+                println("result reseived from GoToProfileConfirmationDestination = ${result.value}")
                 // Do whatever with the result received!
                 // Think of it like a button click, usually you want to call
                 // a view model method here or navigate somewhere }
+        }
+    }

     // Navigate normally to the other screen, example: